-There are both for profit and nonprofit credit counseling agencies.
-The IRS and the Federal Trade Commission have established certification and accreditation programs as the gold standard for companies in the industry.
-You should always ask to see both counselor certification and third-party accreditation from any company you work with.
+There are both for profit and nonprofit credit counseling agencies that provide this service.
+The IRS and the Federal Trade Commission have established both certification and accreditation programs as the gold standard for companies in the industry.
+You should always ask about this before entering into a DMP as using a certified company is a pro.
+Ask to see both counselor certification and third-party accreditation from any company you work with.

 Once you find a company, a counselor should spend about an hour with you going over your financial condition and specific situation, and you should also receive a written action plan from them.
-All initial counseling sessions should be free of charge.
+All initial counseling sessions should be free of charge, which is a huge pro as it is technically free up to this point.
 Any monthly fees that you end up paying for a debt management plan should be disclosed upfront (insist on this) and in most cases should not exceed about $40-$50 per month.
 Be sure to read the find print of any contract.

-One of the pros of debt settlement companies is that many will try to eliminate or reduce the amount of debt that you owe.
+One of the pros of debt settlement companies is that many will try to eliminate or reduce the amount of debt that you owe to all of the creditors, not just one or two.
 This means your principal, or a significant part of it, can be eliminated.

 There are also law firms that perform debt settlement work.
 Attorneys by nature need to have extensive ethics and standards in place when they operate, and they also need to have a professional code of conduct.
-You should use a local law firm if at all possible to help you, so if there are any issues or additional negotiations that may arise, that they activities can be handled face to face.
+You should use a local law firm if at all possible to help you, so if there are any issues or additional negotiations that may arise then the activities can be handled face to face.
 Click here to read more about attorneys that can help consumers eliminate unpaid bills and debts.

-Now, find some of the frequently asked questions (FAQ), and pros and cons on some of the differences in how debt settlement and credit counseling work and how each will affect both your credit scores and monthly bills.
-Or read how to start a DMP.
+Now, find some of the frequently asked questions (FAQ, and additional pros and cons.
+This will cover some of the differences in how debt settlement and credit counseling work and how each will affect both your credit scores and monthly bills.
+So people want to do this process on their own, so they can read how to start a DMP.

-A pro of using an attorney for debt help is that if you use an attorney and end up in the court process, a non-lawyer debt settlement company may drop the account and assistance they are providing you because they are not allowed to give legal advice, so then you may need to go to the lawyer for debt help anyway.
+A pro of using an attorney for debt help as part of DMP or settlement is that if you use a lawyer to offer this service and end up in the court process, a “non-attorney” debt settlement company may drop the account.
+They may instead end up referring the client to another company.
+They will sometimes to this as any assistance they are providing you needs to end as they are allowed to give legal advice, so then you may need to go to the lawyer for enrollment into a debt management plan anyway.

 Like this site?